ambrosus/Ambrosus/README.md

 ### Smart Contracts
 Smart contracts are the core of ambrosus protocol.
 The system of contracts is written in Solidity and compiled to EVM (Etherem Virtual Machine).
-Contracts are combined together to co-operate and create services around food supply chain.
+Contracts are combined together to co-operate and create services around quality assurance in food and pharma supply chains.
 They are abstract building blocks for different applications.

 There are some basic abstractions in the protocol, including: